 Who is this Jamin guy anyway?

-I am the husband of one and the homeschooling father of five.
-I am a singer, songwriter, and a worship leader who plays guitar and piano.
-I am the Executive Director of Trinity Arts Center, a small Christian Arts Academy in Eastern Tennessee.
-I'm also a guitar teacher and -- I spend about half my time building web sites and helping companies organize their thoughts, fine tune their products, and turn their customers into company evangelists.
+I am the husband of one and the father of nine.
+I was created to sing, to worship, to encourage, and to be steady.
+I am the Owner & Executive Director of Trinity Arts Center, a multi-disciplinary Arts Center in Eastern Tennessee, and the President of Trinity Arts Foundation, a 501(c)(3) organization focused on funding arts education and performance.
 I've been involved with four music projects in my life -- Hot Pink Turtle, Spin Radio, Stand Like Stone, and of course, Jamin Rathbun.
-I'm also training to be an Ultimate Fighter (that's not true). = )

 box_bible bible